aptech/docs/docs/CR-integrate1d.rst

 ::

-    //Define procedure to be integrated
+    // Define procedure to be integrated
     proc (1) = fct(x);
        retp(1 ./ (x + 1));
     endp;

-    //Calculate integral for procedure 'fct', from 0 - 3
+    // Calculate integral for procedure 'fct', from 0 - 3
     ans = integrate1d(&fct, 0, 3);

 will result in: